-Connect to 230 V external power supply

-Install the living area battery and starter battery, insert the fuses on the living area battery and fully charge the battery

-Charge the battery for at least 20 hours after lay-up.

-Connect the living area battery with the 12 V power supply.
-To do this, switch on the battery cut-off switch on the transformer/rectifier (see chapter 9)

-Check that the electrical system are working, e.g. interior light, socket and all installed electrical appliances
+Connect to 240 V power supply using the external socket Fully charge living area and starter battery Charge the battery for at least 20 hours after lay-up.
+Connect the living area battery with the 12 V power supply (see chapter 9) Check that the electrical system are working, e.g. interior light, socket and all installed electrical appliances